thesahebi/Azure-VM-Disk-Striped-Volume-Setup-and-Performance-Testing/README.md

 Think of it like:

-Instead of 1 worker carrying all the load, you now have 4 workers lifting at the same time.
+**Instead of 1 worker carrying all the load, you now have 4 workers lifting at the same time.**

 So:

 Item	Single Disk	4-Disk Stripe	What You See

-IOPS	240	240 × 4 = 960 IOPS	Your random test ~9,751 IOPS (CPU-limited test)
+--IOPS	240, 240 × 4 = 960 IOPS, Your random test ~9,751 IOPS (CPU-limited test)

-Throughput	50 MB/s	50 × 4 = 200 MB/s	Your sequential test ~763 MB/s
+--Throughput	50 MB/s	50 × 4 = 200 MB/s	Your sequential test ~763 MB/s

-Capacity	64 GiB	64 × 4 = 256 GiB	D: shows 256 GiB
+--Capacity	64 GiB	64 × 4 = 256 GiB	D: shows 256 GiB

 ### Why Your Results Are Even Higher Than 960 IOPS and 200 MB/s
 Because Azure has two limits: